fbpx

-Let me tell you about my ridiculous experience with this.
-I was working for the government as a policy analyst.
+A few years ago, I was working for the government as a policy analyst.
 I’d broken 6 figures for the first time, and it felt pretty dang good.
 I mean, I hated the work.
 But the paycheck felt nice.
+I got paid to research.

 But on the side, I’d started this little blog.
 Writing away, and doing it for free — because that’s what I REALLY love to do.

-Fast forward two years later, I make more than double what I made at the government, by doing freelance writing and consulting — basically what I do for fun on this blog.
-The thing is, my writing was my MOST marketable skill.
-But I had to actually learn how to use it and how to market it to the people who needed it.
+Fast forward two years later, today I make more than double what I made at the government, by doing freelance writing and consulting — basically the same stuff I do for fun on this blog.

 If you’re searching for a job, especially if you’re fresh out of school, it’s hard to know what your most marketable skills are.
 And if you don’t know, how can you fully demonstrate your value proposition to an employer?